Inside the Private World of Grey's Anatomy Star Ellen Pompeo

 Most devoted Grey's Anatomy fans can rattle off any number of facts about the show's title character Meredith Grey: grew up the daughter of brilliant, but austere, surgeon Ellis Grey, married former boss Derek Shepherd on a Post-it Note, considers Cristina Yang as her person, almost died from a bomb explosion, hypothermia, a plane crash and a rogue gunman.

 But far less is known about the woman who deftly embodies her each week.
-Asked to name some details about Ellen Pompeo, your average viewer would probably know that she's a mom (she and music producer husband Chris Ivery, 51, share daughters Stella, 9, and Sienna, 4, and 21-month-old son Eli) and that she brilliantly negotiated her way to becoming the highest-paid actress on a TV drama.
+Asked to name some details about Ellen Pompeo, your average viewer would probably know that she's a mom (she and music producer husband Chris Ivery, 52, share daughters Stella, 10, and Sienna, 5, and 2-year-old son Eli) and that she brilliantly negotiated her way to becoming the highest-paid actress on a TV drama.
 Other than that, well...she seems pretty cool.

-It's not so much that Pompeo is some sort of enigma or the crazily secretive type.
-Rather when you become so successful at giving life to the same character for so long—season 15 of the Shonda Rhimes creation premieres tonight—it can be hard to determine where the dark and twisty surgeon ends and Pompeo herself begins.
+It's not so much that Pompeo, marking her 50th birthday today, is some sort of enigma or the crazily secretive type.
+Rather when you become so successful at giving life to the same character for so long—season 16 of the Shonda Rhimes creation is airing now—it can be hard to determine where the dark and twisty surgeon ends and Pompeo herself begins.

 Because it's not as if they have nothing in common.
 Like the Harper Avery Award-winning Meredith (or, should we say Catherine Fox Award-winning?)
 Pompeo knows a bit about being a badass.
 While to our knowledge she's never performed an abdominal wall transplant or held a bomb in place with her finger, she did rightfully claim the salary she deserved and then literally told the story of how she did it in an effort to help other women get theirs.

 At first she was admittedly reticent to share the nitty-gritty details of her $20 million-a-year payday.
 "It felt incredibly uncomfortable and awkward to talk about money," she told E!
-News this May, "and I think that that was precisely why I had to do it.
+News last year, "and I think that that was precisely why I had to do it.
 Because basketball players and baseball players are celebrated and lauded for these big giant contracts...women, for some reason aren't seen in the same way...I thought, 'Well, there's a bigger reason than just me to do this."

 ABC/Mitch Haaseth